whitneylosinski/Eat.Sleep.Data/README.md

 We are holding team meetings on Zoom which consists of both scheduled and impromptu meetings set up through our Discord channel.

-We are organizing and documenting tasks on a Trello board.<a href= "https://trello.com/eatsleepdata">trello.com</a>
+We are organizing and documenting tasks on a Trello board.
+Our board can be viewed <a href= "https://trello.com/eatsleepdata">here.</a>

 Our programming and collaborative work is being done via Github.